 Health Benefits of Black Chickpeas | Kala Chana

 Black chickpeas, also known as kala chana, are a variety of chickpeas that are small in size and have dark black color.
-Black chickpeas are different from more commonly known brown chickpeas (beige-colored chickpeas).
+Black chickpeas differ from more commonly known brown chickpeas (beige-colored chickpeas).
 They have a nutty, earthy flavor and a firmer texture than regular chickpeas.
 Black chickpeas are widely used in Indian cuisine and are a common ingredient in curries, soups, salads, and chaats (snacks).

 Types of Chickpeas